The log function

 all real numbers.

-The log function can be
+The base 10 logarithm function can be

 extended to the complex numbers,